Kaitlynpham-ng/spatial-query-algorithms/README.md

             return False                   # This node has a parent above it

     def is_leaf(self):
-        # A leaf node directly holds data points and has no children
         if len(self.child_nodes) == 0:
             return True                    # No child -> this is the leaf node
         else: